The blue spruce is a unique tree because it has a sky-blue color in addition to the beautiful needles. Such a combination is rare, even for conifers.

 The layer of mulch should be about 2-3 inches thick.
 Spread the mulch around the tree a little wider than the crown of the spruce.

-Do not put mulch on the trunk of the tree or it may have negative consequences.
-There should be a gap of about 1-2 inches between the trunk and the mulch.
+Do not put mulch on the tree’s trunk, or it may have negative consequences.
+A gap of about 1-2 inches between the trunk and the mulch should exist.

-Depending on the material, mulch needs to be renewed once every 1 to 3 years.
+Depending on the material, mulch must be renewed once every 1 to 3 years.
 Be sure to change the mulch to get good results.

 Keep the Blue spruce healthy

-Diseases, especially fungal diseases, can greatly stunt Blue Spruce growth.
-In some cases, the spruce can become very badly affected or even die.
+Diseases, especially fungal diseases, can significantly stunt Blue Spruce growth.
+The spruce can sometimes become very severely affected or even die.

 Fungal diseases usually show themselves as small black spots on the needles.
 It is also possible for the needles to turn brown.

 The same applies to pests.
 For example, mites can stop young blue spruce from growing at all.
-So you have to watch for pests on your spruce at regular intervals.
+So, you must watch for pests on your spruce regularly.
+When you see an insect colony, spray the spruce with an aqueous neem oil solution.

 Do not transplant

 Replanting is always hard on the growth of any tree.
-If you transplant a Blue Spruce, it will slow its growth for several years.
+If you transplant a Blue Spruce, its development will slow for several years.
 Moreover, improper transplanting can kill the tree.

-So you need to determine the right place to plant it from the start.
-There should be at least 10 feet of space from the trunk of the tree in all directions.
-In this way, the tree will get enough light and room to grow at a fast pace.
+So, you need to determine the right place to plant it.
+There should be at least 10 feet of space from the tree trunk in all directions.
+In this way, the tree will get enough light and room to grow quickly.

 If you make the mistake of planting the spruce in a limited space, it needs to be replanted.
-Do this only in early spring and take care not to damage the root system.
-You will also have to accept the fact that it will grow very slowly for 2-3 years after transplanting.
+Do this only in early spring, and don’t damage the root system.

 Read more: Complete Guide to Growing Healthy Blue Spruces